exercism/javascript/concepts/inheritance/about.md

 // => 'Otis is a Pug.'
 ```

+## Overriding Methods Inherited From the Parent Class
-A child class can also override the behavior of a function defined by the parent and replace or extend the parent
+A child class can also override the behavior of a method defined by the parent and replace or extend the parent
-function with behavior defined by the child class.
+method with behavior defined by the child class.

 ```javascript
 class Cat extends Pet {